Building Blocks of Grammar

-When a sentence has more than one clause, semicolons and commas are key to separating them and keeping your sentence readable.
+When a sentence has more than one clause, semicolons and commas are crucial to separating them and keeping your sentence readable.
 For examples of how to use commas to separate independent clauses, check out our Comma Cheat Sheets.

 Commas should be used to set off nonessential clauses.
-Nonessential clauses are not critical to the meaning of the sentence, only providing additional information for convenience or clarification.
+Nonessential clauses are not critical to the sentence’s meaning, only providing additional information for convenience or clarification.
 For example:

 “Suzanne, who does our accounting, is out sick today.”

 This sentence is still perfectly correct without the underlined nonessential clause, but there may still be a good reason to include it.
 Because it is nonessential, though, it should be set off with commas.

-While the idea can initially seem difficult to grasp — knowing the difference between active and passive voice — focusing on active voice and using passive voice sparingly and appropriately can greatly increase the quality and clarity of your writing.
+While the idea can initially seem difficult to grasp — knowing the difference between active and passive voice — focusing on active voice and using passive voice sparingly and appropriately can significantly increase the quality and clarity of your writing.

 Important things to remember

-- Active voice: the person or thing doing the action is the subject of the sentence.
+- Active voice: the person or thing doing the action is the sentence’s subject.

-- Passive voice: the person or thing receiving the action or being acted upon is the subject of the sentence.
+- Passive voice: the person or thing receiving the action or being acted upon is the sentence’s subject.

 Grammar is critical for any kind of writing.
-But when writing is your business, writing engaging, professional content is what sets you apart from the crowd in the eyes of your clients.
+But when writing is your business, writing engaging, professional content sets you apart from the crowd in the eyes of your clients.
 Style is key to this distinction, and Textbroker has a lot of resources to help you perfect your style.

 Creative Writing vs. Professional Writing

-Creative writing is a noble pursuit and a great hobby, but it’s very different from professional writing, especially freelance writing, like the kind of assignments you’ll find as a Textbroker author.
+Creative writing is a noble pursuit and a great hobby.
+Still, it’s very different from professional writing, especially freelance writing, like the kind of assignments you’ll find as a Textbroker author.
 It’s important to remember that many clients want to get their message across quickly because it’s not always easy to hold people’s attention online or in other advertising contexts.
-Conciseness and specificity are important virtues as a freelance writer.
+Conciseness and specificity are essential virtues for a freelance writer.